 I Want to be the Woman Smiling.

-Even on my toughest days, I am now more than that child who was child or that woman who was pregnant and abandoned.
-I am now the woman smiling to outshine the tears, giving strength to others and loving that they strengthen me too.
+Even on my toughest days, I am now more than that hurt child or that woman who was pregnant and abandoned.
+I am now the woman smiling to outshine the tears, giving strength to others and loving the strength they give me too.
 I am the woman smiling to cover the nervousness I still feel sometimes.
-I am the woman smiling to bring comfort to my children, to my friends ,and to myself when I need it.
-I am the woman smiling (God forgive me) just to hide the fact that I want to reach out and slap some idiot (Yes I still have moments like that and need reminding that we are ALL children of God).
+I am the woman smiling to bring comfort to my children, to my friends, and to myself when I need it.
+I am the woman smiling just to hide the fact that I want to reach out and slap some idiot (God forgive me, but YES I still have moments like that and need reminding that we are ALL children of God).

 And someday, I want my smile to be the greatest smile of all: the peace-filled smile.
 I want to smile in Peace with my surroundings, in Peace with those around me, in Peace with my children, in Peace with God, in Peace with myself.